syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 {% highlight vbnet %}
 [VB]

-//Load the template document
+//Loads the template document

 Dim document As New WordDocument("..\..\Data\EmployeesTemplate.doc")

-'Get the employee details as IEnumerable collection
+'Gets the employee details as IEnumerable collection

 Dim employeeList As List(Of Employee) = GetEmployees()

-'Create an instance of MailMergeDataTable by specifying MailMerge group name and IEnumerable collection
+'Creates an instance of MailMergeDataTable by specifying MailMerge group name and IEnumerable collection

 Dim dataSource As New MailMergeDataTable("Employees", employeeList)

-'Perform Mail merge
+'Performs Mail merge

 document.MailMerge.ExecuteGroup(dataSource)

-'Save & close the document
+'Saves and closes the document

 document.Save("Result.docx")